Sue Verizon in small claims court

 Court forms are specific to your state, and each state has different forms to fill out.
-DoNotPay gathers the right forms for you location, and fills them out for you.
+DoNotPay gathers the right forms for your location and fills them out for you.
 Many states require multiple copies of each form, and if you don’t have the required amount, your claim may be dismissed.
 DoNotPay ensures you have the correct amount of completed court forms to download and print.

 DoNotPay will help you file your court forms with the court

 When you’re finished filling out your court forms, you will need to deliver them to court, and they will start their filing process.

 - You need to file your claim in person at your local courthouse with a small claims clerk.